Peter Rousseeuw

-Peter J. Rousseeuw (born 13 October 1956) is a statistician known for his work on robust statistics and cluster analysis.
+Peter J. Rousseeuw (born 13 October 1956) is a Belgian statistician known for his work on robust statistics and cluster analysis.
 He obtained his PhD in 1981 at the Vrije Universiteit Brussel, following research carried out at the ETH in Zurich, which led to a book on influence functions.
 Later he was professor at the Delft University of Technology, The Netherlands, at the University of Fribourg, Switzerland, and at the University of Antwerp, Belgium.
 Next he was a senior researcher at Renaissance Technologies.
 He then returned to Belgium as professor at KU Leuven, until becoming emeritus in 2022.
 His former PhD students include Annick Leroy, Hendrik Lopuhaä, Geert Molenberghs, Christophe Croux, Mia Hubert, Stefan Van Aelst, Tim Verdonck and Jakob Raymaekers.